Environmental Policy and Management System

 Mitigation Hierarchy Principle

-2. Minimize: GGC operates and develops a variety of projects to preserve the environment and biodiversity through the study of the product Life Cycle Analysis (LCA) to analyze and reduce environmental impacts in operational activities.
+GGC implements and advances various initiatives to conserve the environment and biodiversity through Life Cycle Assessment (LCA) to analyze environmental impacts and reduce the impacts arising from operational activities.

-3. Restore: GGC continues to develop and maintain the ecosystem through reforestation projects such as the “Plant & Protect” project, which creates cooperation between the public and private sectors in forest conservation and promoting local biodiversity.
+GGC continuously develops and maintains ecosystems through reforestation initiatives, such as the “Plant & Protect” project, which fosters collaboration between the public and private sectors in forest conservation and the enhancement of biodiversity.